RMITLibrary/AssignmentPlanner-Astro/README.md

 - **Task View:** See a clear list of tasks with their start and end dates.
 - **Export:** Export a task list to a calender application.
 - **PDF Option:** Save the assignment plan as a PDF for easy sharing or printing.
+- **Shareable URLs:** Create and share URLs with assignment details that can be easily reused or shared with others.
 - **Responsive Design:** Ensures the app is usable on various devices, including desktops, tablets, and mobile phones.
 - **Pre-built Assignment Templates:** Includes templates for common assignment types (e.g., Essays, Reports, Presentations, Literature Reviews).
 - **Pre-filled task lists**: Includes pre-filled task lists for common assignement types.